Viewing time: 4 mins. 36 secs.

 It will be well worth your time to learn about — and use — one of these pieces of software.

-I’m just guessing based on your background in Economics, but I think Zotero might be the most natural fit for you.
+I’m just guessing based on your background in economics, but I think Zotero might be the most natural fit for you.
 Talk to your supervisors and colleagues and see what they think.
-Also, check with your university’s library and see if they can provide support for any of these programs.
+Also, check with your university’s library and see if it can provide support for any of these programs.
 Many universities will do this.

 Finally, let me wrap up with a quote from the African-American novelist Zora Neale Hurston: “Research is formalized curiosity.
 It is poking and prying with a purpose.”